What is Garden Loam Soil?

 Disadvantages of Loam Soil

 The disadvantages of loam are very few and perhaps limited to the single issue of it is much harder to choose what to grow in it, given the amount of choice one with loam soil has.

-As you’ve probably guessed, you can grow just about anything you like in loam soil, and are constrained only by what the climate will allow.
+You can grow just about anything in loam soil, and are constrained only by what the climate will allow.
 Loam soil is so easy to work with that it makes growing things seem like childs-play.
 Plants that typically do well in loam soil include:-

 - Fruit trees

 - Soft fruits such as strawberries, raspberries and blackcurrants

 - Vegetables such as peas, beans, beetroot, onions and salad crops

 - Perennial flowering plants

 - Bee-friendly plants